v112263/it-autonomos-spain/_includes/en/autonomo-registration-preparation/0_autonomo_registration_preparation.md

-# Preparation for registering as autónomo
+# Preparation for registering as Autónomo

 To register and manage an autónomo, you can choose between two popular options: a gestor or the [Xolo](https://bit.ly/xolosignup){:target="_blank"} service.
 Personally, I use the service and am very satisfied.